 - Serve as a resource for dispute resolution for situations involving students, which may not occur in the university community.

-- Hear, investigate, and rule upon complaints alleging violation of the University Judicial Code, as well as impose sanctions or refer case to the University Judicial Board as necessary.
+- Hear, investigate, and rule upon complaints alleging violation of the university Student Conduct Code, as well as impose sanctions or refer cases to the university Student Conduct Board as necessary.

-- Coordinate the selection of board members to the University Judicial Board
+- Coordinate the selection of board members to the university Student Conduct Board

-- Prepare written materials and provide an orientation for members of the university Judicial Board.
+- Prepare written materials and provide an orientation for members of the university Student Conduct Board.

-- Provide administrative support to the University Judicial Board, including scheduling hearings, communicating with the parties involved and their witnesses, monitoring fulfillment of sanctions, and maintaining records in a confidential and secure manner.
+- Provide administrative support to the university Student Conduct Board, including scheduling hearings, communicating with the parties involved and their witnesses, monitoring fulfillment of sanctions, and maintaining records in a confidential and secure manner.

-- Communicate regularly with academic and administrative offices, particularly with the General Counsel’s Office and the University Police, on matters pertaining to student judicial affairs.
+- Communicate regularly with academic and administrative offices, particularly with the General Counsel’s Office and the University Police, on matters pertaining to student conduct affairs.

-- Design programs and publications to educate students, faculty, and staff about the University Judicial Code and the consequences for violating the Code.
+- Design programs and publications to educate students, faculty, and staff about the Student Conduct Code and the consequences for violating the Code.

-- Annually coordinate a review of the Judicial Code and implement changes as necessary.
+- Annually coordinate a review of the Student Conduct Code and implement changes as necessary.